dfelinto/blender-manual/manual/editors/spreadsheet.rst

 Object Evaluation State
    Display the data of an object at different states of its evaluation.

-   :Evaluated: Display data from object with all modifiers applied.
+   :Evaluated: Display data from the object with all modifiers applied.
-   :Original: Display data from original object without any modifiers applied.
+   :Original: Display data from the original object without any modifiers applied.
+   :Viewer Node: Display data from the active viewer node of the active object.

+.. _bpy.types.SpaceSpreadsheet.display_context_path_collapsed:

 Breadcrumbs
-   The breadcrumbs shows three key parts of the path the evaluated object takes before showing the information in the `Main Region`_.
+   The breadcrumbs show three key parts of the path the evaluated object takes before showing the information in the `Main Region`_.
    In the order from left to right, the first item displayed is the :term:`Active` object.
-   The next two items are displayed when a geometry node's :ref:`Preview Toggle <bpy.ops.node.active_preview_toggle>` is enabled.
+   The next two items are displayed when the `Viewer Node` evaluation state is chosen.
-   The first of these next items is the name of the Geometry Nodes modifier, the last item shown is the name of the active node.
+   The first of these next items is the name of the Geometry Nodes modifier, the last item shown is the name of the active viewer node.

    Clicking the arrow between items hides the name of the active modifier.